Avery2/SimpleReadme/README.md

 Use the autogenerator here: http://www.averychan.site/SimpleReadme/

+(if the link is ever down, just download this repo and use index.html)

 ## Instructions (Manual)

 1. Create a repository that is the same as your github username _(for example: GitHubUser/GitHubUser)_